automatesecurity/security-testing-dashboard/README.md

-# README
+# Security Testing Dashboard

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is a proof of concept for tracking 'projects' that have had security testing performed on them.

-Things you may want to cover:
+## Requirements

-* Ruby version
+The Security Testing Dashboard was created with the following components and versions; deviations may prevent the dashboard from operating properly.

-* System dependencies
+* Ruby 5.0.2

-* Configuration
+* Bootstrap 4 Alpha

-* Database creation
+* Highcharts JS

-* Database initialization
+* jQuery

-* How to run the test suite
+## To-Do's

-* Services (job queues, cache servers, search engines, etc.)
+* DB Schema

-* Deployment instructions
+* Implement authentication/authorization (Devise with LDAP support)

-* ...
+* Reporting